unegma/unegma-legal/README.md

 If something goes wrong, we will work with you as closely and quickly as possible to rectify/mitigate any unintended scenarios.
 Unegma LTD will not be responsible for any loss of data or reputation as a result of a decision that was made counter to reasonable advice.

-We update this document from time to time.
-We will let you know when we do; usually in the footer of regular corresponsence (emails), because we probably hate spam just as much as you do.
+We update this document from time to time, we will let you know when we do; usually in the footer of regular corresponsence (emails), because we probably hate spam just as much as you do.